-Photographs taken with a point-and-shoot camera journaling everyday life in Central Massachusetts and beyond.
+Photographs taken with a compact camera journaling everyday life in Central Massachusetts and beyond.

 All Posts byjmankowsky

-I live in Central Massachusetts in the United States--a wonderful area for nature photography.
-Using a standard point-and-shoot camera, I celebrate the nature found here in a variety of local landscapes throughout the changing seasons.
+I live in Central Massachusetts in the United States--a wonderful area for nature, art and culture.
+Using a compact camera, I celebrate daily life found here in a variety of local landscapes throughout the changing seasons.

 There are many early indicators of a seasonal shift from Winter to Spring at Wachusett Meadow Farm in New England — an increase in snowshoe travel, strong shadows and patterns, running streams, melting snow patches on stone walls, diminishing icicles, sheep wool thick enough for shearing and diverse creatures sunbathing and feeding.